sunduk/MinimalShooting/README.md

 ## Description

-I have made this for beginners at game development.
+I created this game for beginners.

 If you want to make a space shooter-style game, this would be a good starting point for you.